Financial Aid Forms

 you or were you an emancipated minor?

-Complete this form if you answered "Yes" if you received a determination at any time on or after July 1, 2016, that you were an unaccompanied youth who was homeless or at risk of being homeless.
+Complete this electronic form on Ursa if you answered "Yes" if you received a determination at any time on or after July 1, 2019, that you were an unaccompanied youth who was homeless or at risk of being homeless.

 - "Homeless" means lacking fixed, regular and adequate housing.
 You may be homeless if you are living in shelters, parks, motels, hotels, public spaces, camping grounds, cars, abandoned buildings, or temporarily living with other people because you have nowhere else to go.
 Also, if you are living in any of these situations and fleeing an abusive parent, you may be considered homeless even if your parent would otherwise provide a place to live.

 - "Unaccompanied" means you are not living in the physical custody of your parent or guardian.

 - "Youth" means you are 21 years of age or younger or you are still enrolled in high school as of the day you sign this application.